Why are ferrets illegal in California?

 At the end of 1985, the Department of Food and Agriculture allowed the ownership of two spayed female ferrets.

 The 1986 year is pretty important because it is a milestone for pro-ferret groups.
 That is the year when a big fight for ferret legalization started.
 On the other hand, the Department didn’t cave and prohibited the ownership of neutered male ferrets.
-Neutered male ferrets were considered illegal pets which meant you can’t buy or sell ferret, but you get to keep the one you already have in your household.
+Neutered male ferrets were considered illegal pets which meant you can’t buy or sell ferrets, but you get to keep the one you already have in your household.

 Ten years later, in 1996, the entire ferret legalization issue has become a legislative matter and the fight has become more serious than ever.
 Since then, there were numerous hearings, forums, and other actions that continue to fight for ferret legalization.